 The sweetsters over at Pomi Tomatoes sent me some free samples of the imported Italian tomatoes, so when I came home yesterday to find them on my doorstep, my entire life fell into place.

 The tomatoes come in a nifty little carton, and are offered in a chopped or strained form.
 On top of that, there are no preservatives, no salt added, nothing fake, y’all.
 I dug em!
-And I dug my head into them.
+And I dug with drug my head into them.
 Like, way, way into them.

 *I was not compensated for this post, other than the free samples.
 All opinions expressed are my own, dudes.